physta/beautiful-jekyll/user_guide.md

 In the next commands, if you use <b>VASP</b> use `-c POSCAR`, with  <b>Quantum Espresso</b> use `--pwscf -c incar.in`

-Once you have the FORCES_FC2  FORCES_FC3  FORCE_SETS file execute
+Once you have the FORCES_FC2,  FORCES_FC3, and  FORCE_SETS files execute

     phono3py --dim="2 2 2" --sym_fc3 --sym_fc2 --tsym -c POSCAR